KIS Summary:

 Listen actively, validate their feelings, and reassure them that improvement is possible.

-Step 4: Set Clear, Achievable Goals
+4. Set Clear and Achievable Goals

 Once you understand the challenges, help your teen turn weaknesses into specific, actionable goals.
 Examples: